 There’s no rule that says corporations have to like their customers, but United Airlines puts all other companies to shame when it comes to client treatment.
 You don’t have to look very hard to discover multiple United Airlines scandals.
 The company can’t seem to avoid mistreating their customers and getting into hot water.
-From killing pets to forcibly removing paying passengers from planes, the horrible things United has done to passengers keep piling up.
+From killing pets to forcibly removing paying passengers from planes, the horrible things United has done to passengers keep piling up and they don't seem to be flying very "friendly skies."

 Maybe some of these United Airlines incidents would be more understandable if the passengers in question were acting like jerks - but usually they weren't.
 The amount of United Airlines passenger abuse that’s occurred is as baffling as it is troubling.
 As if the stress of traveling and extra fees weren’t bad enough, you could be on the receiving end of one of these awful abuses from United.